 - Scaffolding failures and floor collapses

-- Collapse of cranes and other equipment
+- The collapse of cranes and other equipment

 - Falls and ladder accidents